GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Login using your name.

 - Interact with the app and get your first movie recommendation.
 Then spend time getting to know the **Movie Guru** application by sending it different prompts.

-- Run the following two queries:

-  - Show me movies with ratings greater than 3 (or another rating).
-  - “Show me some funny films” (or another genre).
-  - Note down the number of recommnedations the app returns for each query.

 > **Note** Please note that we are running this in the lab environment which makes the application a lot slower and more unpredictable due to the rate limits.